Skip to content

 Bills Introduced in New Hampshire, New York, and Virginia would Loosen Vehicle Safety Inspection Requirements

-NHTSA Issues Takata Air Bag Recall Bills were recently introduced in New Hampshire, New York, and Virginia that would loosen requirements around those states’ vehicle safety inspection programs.
-New Hampshire House Bill (HB) 209 would exempt a vehicle, purchased from a licensed dealer prior to or during the vehicle’s model year, from the state’s vehicle…
+International Trade Commission Investigation of Certain Vehicle Parts and Components Bills were recently introduced in New Hampshire, New York, and Virginia that would loosen requirements around those states’ vehicle safety inspection programs.
+New Hampshire House Bill (HB) 209 would exempt a vehicle, purchased from a licensed dealer prior to or during the vehicle’s model year,…

 Read More